Follow TV Tropes

 • Several roles from "Balance of Terror" were recast, with Matthew MacFadzean replacing the late Mark Lenard as the Romulan Commander, Ali Hassan taking over from Garry Walberg as Commander Hansen Al-Salah (the ill-fated overseer of Outpost 4), Megha Sandhu assuming the role of Angela Martine from Barbara Baldavin, and Ian Rayburn playing Robert Tomlinson instead of Stephen Mines.

 • Refitted for Sequel: In a way.
-"The Cage" was created as the first pilot episode for TOS, but was passed over by NBC and reworked into "The Menagerie" for a framing device.
-Now, the adventures of Captain Pike and his crew before Kirk's time will at long last come to be seen.
+"The Cage" was the first pilot episode for TOS, but was passed over by NBC and reworked into "The Menagerie" for a framing device.
+Now, the adventures of Captain Pike and his crew before Kirk's time at long last came to be seen.

-• Sequel Gap: Executive producer Henry Alonso Myers has quipped, "My favorite thing I've read about this show has been that if you think of 'The Cage,' the original pilot, as being the actual pilot [for this show], this is the longest pilot-to-series pickup in the history of television."
+• Executive producer Henry Alonso Myers has quipped, "My favorite thing I've read about this show has been that if you think of 'The Cage,' the original pilot, as being the actual pilot [for this show], this is the longest pilot-to-series pickup in the history of television."
 "The Cage" was produced 55 years before this series was officially commissioned.
+This is further expanded upon in Season 2, as "Among The Lotus Eaters" is a direct follow-up to the disastrous mission on Rigel VII previously mentioned on "The Cage".

 • Similarly Named Works: The name Strange New Worlds was previously used by Star Trek Expanded Universe novel licensee Pocket Books for a series of anthologies of fan-written short fiction.